216-RICR-40-05-15 ACTIVE RULE

 (4)The supervised experience and internship meets the requirements of § 15.6 of this Part.

 (5)Distance learning programs shall only be recognized as acceptable equivalents if accredited by the American Psychological Association (APA).

 A.Applicants for licensure as psychologists shall be required to have completed supervised clinical experience and internship programs as defined in § 15.6 of this Part, and that meet the following requirements:

-1.Completed fifteen hundred (1,500) hours of supervised internship after completion of the equivalent of two (2) years of full-time graduate study in an integrated organized study program;
+1.Completed one thousand five hundred (1,500) hours of supervised internship after completion of the equivalent of two (2) years of full-time graduate study in an integrated organized study program;

 a.Be at least two (2) years in duration, one (1) year of which shall be post-doctoral;

 b.Consist of a minimum of three thousand (3,000) hours, one thousand five hundred (1,500) of which shall be post-doctoral hours;